 After cutting your cucumbers, any leftovers should be kept as whole as possible.
 The clock starts to tick when you cut into a cucumber.
 If there are any large sections that you don’t use, cover the end in plastic wrap and store them in the fridge, but make sure you use them as soon as possible.

 Believe it or not, freezing cucumbers is possible.
-Most people assume that it’s not, but as long as you understand the texture will be different ranch-flavored the cucumbers.
+Most people assume that it’s not, but as long as you understand the texture will be different from fresh cucumbers.

 There are two ways to freeze cucumbers, depending on how you plan to use them in the future.
 Either way, you need to wash and dry them thoroughly.
 If you want peeled cucumbers, peel them before freezing because the texture makes peeling harder after thawing.